-Eco-Friendly, as much as we can be
+Eco-friendly, as much as we can

 Roll Up N Dye makes eco-friendly choices whenever possible.
 Tie dyeing can be a water-intensive process and parties often involve disposable waste, so Erin thinks a lot about how to minimize any impact from the events she hosts.

 If I see a way that I can help, I do.
 I am a tree hugger.
 I conserve water by using a grey water system at my art studio.
 Most of the tools and materials I use are up-cycled.
 I pick up litter daily, and I teach children the importance of using our resources wisely.

-Rewarding your eco-friendly choices
+Making eco-friendly choices